 It can be hard to know what safety training to implement in your facility—especially when you’re working on a limited budget.
-A heavy focus is often put on regulatory requirements, but when you’re still having the same issues after all of your compliance training boxes are checked, you often need to look to another solution.
-Recently, Paul Thompson of Epsilyte LLC sat down with SafeStart CCO Don Wilson to deliver a Lunch & Learn session to SafeStart staff where he reveals how, at first, he was a skeptic of human factors training.
+A heavy focus is often put on regulatory requirements, but when you’re still having the same issues after all of your compliance training boxes are checked, you often need to look for another solution.
+Paul Thompson of Epsilyte LLC sat down with SafeStart CCO Don Wilson to deliver a Lunch & Learn session to SafeStart staff where he revealed how, at first, he was a skeptic of human factors training.

 In their quest to find a compatible safety solution to reduce injuries, Epsilyte had someone from SafeStart come to their facility to present the benefits of human factors training.
 Paul disclosed how the close to 100 workers at Epsilyte thought that human factors training was common sense and not required—but the fact remained that they still had an increasing number of recordable injuries (15 recordables in four years, with 8 of those being lost-time injuries).